jenstornell/density.js/readme.md

 ### Output

-It will output an array that looks like below.
+It will output an array in the console that looks like below.

 ```text
 0: {count: 2, word: "a"}